mikolajkania/mikolajkania.github.io/_posts/2026-03-02-year-in-review.md

 ---
 layout: post
-title: 2025 - A year of shipping advanced AI
+title: 2025 - The year of shipping advanced AI
 ---

 Satisfying year of working on generative AI products at Wolters Kluwer, this time across three countries and four releases.
 Each project had its own team, its own challenges, and its own lessons.
 On top of everything, I enjoyed close cooperation with engineering teams and product teams.